MILVLG/twigvlm/README.md

 pip install -r requirements.txt pip install flash-attn==2.3.2 --no-build-isolation
 ```
+3. Please note that **SDPA** is currently unsupported.
+We recommend using **FlashAttention-2** as the preferred backend.
+If FlashAttention-2 cannot be installed, the **eager** implementation can be used as a fallback option.
 <!-- 3.
 Download the pretrained base models (i.e., Phi-2 and SigLIP) to your local directories. (optional)
 ``` shell
 python scripts/download_models.py